Fast Break - A Tabletop Basketball Game

 This meant there was a clear procedure of “Before-Shift”, “Move”, “After-Shift”.
 I figured this would allow me to make a larger variety of card types.
 But that was unnecessary.

-Old version (top) and new version (bottom) of player aid card.
+Old version (TOP) and new version (BOTTOM) of player aid card.
 The marked up areas of the old version are where I made changes in the newer version.
 There are still things I forgot to change in the new version that I need to go back and fix.

 Improved version with scoring track.
 First to 11 wins.